parkinglot837/f5-bigip-tmos-101-cli/Lab1/Lab1.md

 <br>
 <br>[TMSH Reference](https://clouddocs.f5.com/cli/tmsh-reference/latest/)
 ### Entering TMSH on the BIGIP
-During the Lab if accessing the BIGIP via an SSH session or using a Web Shell session.
+During the Lab if accessing the BIGIP via an SSH session or using a Web Shell session
-<br>Enter TMSH by typing: `tmsh` in the bash context.
+<br>enter TMSH by typing: `tmsh` in the bash prompt.

 ![Enter TMSH](https://github.com/parkinglot837/f5-bigip-tmos-101-cli/blob/main/Lab1/shell-tmsh.png "shell-tmsh")